 A gay man was arrested at a hospital in Kansas City, Missouri because he refused to leave his partner.

 A family member asked Roger Gorley to leave his partner Allen's bedside during a visit.
 When Gorley refused, he was handcuffed and escorted from the building.
-There's now a restraining order preventing him from visiting at all.
+There's now a restraining order preventing him from visiting at all."I was not recognized as being the husband, I wasn't recognized as being the partner," Gorley told Fox4.

 The two men have been in a civil union for 5 years and Gorley has power of attorney to deal with his partner's affairs, but that doesn't give him visitation rights.
 However the law may be on Gorley's side.
 In 2010 Obama ordered hospitals that receive Medicare or Medicaid funding to offer full visitation rights to gay partners.